linode/linode_api4-python/docs/guides/core_concepts.rst

    last_linode = linodes[-1] # loads only the last page, if it hasn't been loaded yet
                              # this _will_ emit an API call if there were two or
-                             # more pages of results
+                             # more pages of results.
+If there was only one page,
+                             # this does not emit an additional call

    for current_linode in linodes: # iterate over all results, loading pages as necessary
        print(current_linode.label)